stkent/PragmaticAndroidDependencyInjection/part2-refactor/guide.md

 - Check that mock implementation methods were called the expected number of times with the expected arguments.

 Since this is a class on DI, rather than unit testing, I won't say any more about the test details.
 But notice how detailed and granular we are able to make these tests, and how clearly each scenario is defined and exercised. **That's** why we DI.

+**Check your work**

+Run the app.
+You should see no behavioral changes!

 # `SandwichFragment`